DerekSelander/dsdump/docs/index.md

    nsects 7
     flags 0x0
 --
+...
 ```

 There's a Mach-O segment called **`__PAGEZERO`** which when loaded into memory, has no memory permissions (see `maxprot`, and `initprot`).
 That means you can't read, write, nor execute anything that resides in this memory segment.
-Hitting this memory is what happens when you ferck up a pointer in C or dereference an implicitly unwrapped optional in Swift... *it's a dead zone in memory that's designed to catch nil/NULL/nullptr bugs in your code by killing the process*.
+Hitting this memory is what happens when you fack up a pointer in C or dereference an implicitly unwrapped optional in Swift... *it's a dead zone in memory that's designed to catch `nil`/`NULL`/`nullptr` bugs in your code by killing the process*.

 Below the `__PAGEZERO` segment, there's the `__TEXT` segment.
 This segment has readable and executable permissions determined from the `initprot` value.
-How did I translate the value 5 to readable and writable?
+How can one translate the value 5 to readable and writable?

 Think of this 5 value in bits...